Tourism Brittany

 • The Bastion à la Reine: this section of the ramparts was once nicknamed the ‘wet fort’ because the sea used to wash over it.

-• Fort de la Conchée: the impressive fortress designed by Vauban to protect Saint-Malo from English attacks.
+• The Fort de la Conchée: the impressive fortress designed by Vauban to protect Saint-Malo from English attacks.

 • Why Saint-Malo was nicknamed “the hornet’s nest” by the English.

-• The Infernal Machine of 1693: the English’s incredible plan to turn an entire ship into a giant bomb.
+• The infernal machine of 1693: the English’s incredible plan to turn an entire ship into a giant bomb.

 🎧 Continue the full tour : 7,50 €